Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Conclusion

 \section{Conclusion}

-In this work, we present a novel GAN architecture for synthesizing forestry images satisfying a specific phenotypic attribute, viz., greenness index over the ROI of an image.
-Experiments on the PhenoCam dataset indicated that the synthetic images generated by our GAN model can be utilized to (a) visualize the appearance of a forest site based on the greenness value, and (b) predict other phenotypic attributes (e.g.,. redness index) that were not used during image synthesis.
-The SSIM scores between the generated images and real images were observed to be analogous to the SSIM scores between real images, thereby substantiating the quality of the generated images.
-Further, the proposed model is capable of producing a variety of images pertaining to a particular GCC value.
-It also has the ability to generate forestry images corresponding to GCC values not used during training but within the specific range defined for the forest site.
-We also demonstrated that our GAN model trained on one forest site can be fine-tuned to generate images for other forest sites, which in turn establishes the generalization capability of the model.
+In this work, we present a novel GAN architecture for synthesizing forestry images that satisfy a specific phenotypic attribute, viz., greenness index over the ROI of an image.
+Experiments conducted on the PhenoCam dataset indicates that the synthetic images generated by our GAN model can be utilized to (a) visualize the appearance of a forest site based on the greenness value, and (b) predict other phenotypic attributes (e.g., redness index) that were not involved during image synthesis.
+The SSIM scores between the generated and real images were found to be analogous to the SSIM scores between real images, thereby substantiating the quality of the generated images.
+Further, the proposed model is capable of producing synthetic images with favorable FID scores, as well as a diverse set of images corresponding to a specific GCC value.
+It can also generate forestry images corresponding to GCC values not used during training but within the defined range for the forest site.
+Moreover, we demonstrated that our GAN model trained on one forest site can be fine-tuned to generate images for other forest sites, establishing the generalization capability of the model.
 In addition, the model is scalable to other vegetation types within the same forest site in an efficient manner.

 From a broader perspective, this work aims to advance the study on image generation by identifying patterns in images that do not have distinct morphological structure.
-Rather, our model automatically learned the phenomenon of green-up and green-down based on the colors and textures of images.
-Additionally, we applied conditioning of continuous attribute on a certain portion of the image (ROI), which gave us control over the image generation process.
+Instead, our model automatically learned the phenomenon of green-up and green-down based on the colors and textures of images.
+Additionally, we applied conditioning of a continuous attribute on a certain portion of the image (ROI), which provided control over the image generation process.
 Moreover, this technique could be leveraged to visualize forestry based on different plant phenotypes (e.g., canopy cover) in the context of various environmental parameters (e.g., temperature, precipitation).